Canon SX420 vs Panasonic FZ2000

 It is notable that the FZ2000 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the FZ2000 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the FZ2000 followed on from the Panasonic FZ1000.
+The FZ2000 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Panasonic FZ2000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.